 Which component do I use a DFPC with first?
 Does it matter?

 For the most cost effective performance according to budget, follow these rules:

-(1) If you’re using exclusively DFPC Originals or exclusively DFPC Signatures, apply them to your system’s components in the following order.
+(1) If you’re using exclusively DFPC Originals, DFPC Signatures or the DFPC Reference, apply them to your system’s components in the following order.

-(2) If you’re using at least one DFPC Signature, and the rest are DFPC Originals, first apply the Signature(s) in the following order, and then apply the DFPC Original(s) to the remaining components.
+(2) If you’re using at least one DFPC Signature, and the rest are DFPC Originals, or at least one DFPC Reference, and the rest Signatures or Originals, first apply the Reference or Signature(s) in the following order, and then apply the DFPC Original(s) to the remaining components.

 1st: Source (CD player; DAC; phono preamplifier)